Level 6 BSL (Online)

 Deaf and hearing native BSL signers do not need any previous BSL qualifications to be considered for the Level 6 BSL course.

+This is an advanced level course.
 All students studying at Level 3 and above must be socialising or working with deaf, native BSL signers on a regular basis.

 Progression